 if (!this.serviceRegistry.getAttributeService().getAttribute(ROOT_ATTR_PATH, DOC_ID_ATTR_NAME, doc_id).equals(nodeRef)) {

-thrownew RuntimeException("Duplicate entry id:" + doc_id);
+throw new RuntimeException("Duplicate entry id:" + doc_id);

 }